huuhabn/accounting-saas/README.md

 # Sale SAAS

-This repo is currently a work in progress — PRs and issues welcome!
+This repo is currently a work in progress on `dev` branch

 # Getting started